Its actually really simple. You don’t get to swim with a whale unless that whale chooses to swim with you!

 Step 6 : Return to Vessel

-So whilst we talk about swimming with a whale, in reality the whale interaction is really the whale swimming with us.
+So rather than this tour being perceived as us attempting to swim with the whale, in reality it is the whale choosing to swim with us.
 The encounters have to be, and should be, very much on their terms rather than ours, where they are responding to our invitation to come for a shared encounter.

 Soft In-Water Whale Encounters are a passive approach that puts hopeful whale swimmers within 30m of an appropriate whale, with the whale then setting the distance, mood, speed, and length of the encounter.

-Humpback whales are (massive) wild animals focused on ensuring their survival.
-No one can predict the outcome of an attempted Soft In-Water Whale Encounter – however, using this approach is doing what we can to maximise the likelihood that you will get to swim with a whale… and a whale will choose to swim with you.
+Humpback whales are (massive) wild animals that can act defensive and protective when threatened.
+No one can predict the outcome of an attempted Soft In-Water Whale Encounter, however by using this approach we can to maximise the likelihood that you will get to swim with a whale, and a whale will choose to swim with you.